 Today, the city of Rocha is an important tourist and commercial center, with a rich history that is reflected in its historic buildings and cultural traditions.
 The city is known for its gastronomy, its festivals and its beaches, which attract tourists from all over the world.

-See more about the location of Rocha
+See more information about Rocha

 See also information on Artigas, Melo, Maldonado, Montevideo y San Carlos.